 Chad Topaz, Co-founder and President

-Chad Topaz, Professor of Mathematics, is an applied mathematician and data scientist at Williams College.
+Chad Topaz (he/him), Professor of Mathematics, is an applied mathematician and data scientist at Williams College.
 Chad received his AB in applied mathematics from Harvard University and his PhD in applied mathematics from Northwestern University.
 His research has been supported by the National Science Foundation since 2006 and his work at the intersection of social justice and quantitative approaches has been covered in The Atlantic, The Guardian, Hyperallergic, MIT Technology Review, Nonprofit Quarterly, Smithsonian Magazine and numerous other outlets.
 Passionate about scientific communication and discourse, Chad has delivered over 160 talks at colleges, universities, and scientific meetings.
 His research honors include a New Directions Research Professorship at the Institute for Mathematics and its Applications, the Outstanding Paper Award of the Society for Industrial and Applied Mathematics, a Board of Trustees Award from Macalester College, and a Kavli Frontiers Fellowship from the National Academy of Sciences.
 A passionate advocate for inclusive classrooms, Chad won UCLA’s Sorgenfrey Distinguished Teaching Award in Mathematics and Macalester College’s Rossmann Excellence in Teaching Award.
+You can follow him on Twitter at @chadtopaz.

 Jude Higdon, Co-founder and Treasurer